rmh2805/dnd_utils/map/readme.md

 and uses gnu make to automate the build process.

-Once all required libraries are installed, simply run `make` in this directory to generate the `makeMap` executable, which can then be run from the command line with the command `./makeMap`.
+Once all required libraries are installed, simply run `make` in this directory to generate the `makeMap` and `makeSprite` executables, which can then be run from the command line with the command `./<executable name>`.

-If you are initially unable to run the executable, you may need to enable execution priveleges on it, which can be done with the bash command `chmod u+x makeMap`, and try again.
+If you are initially unable to run the executable, you may need to enable execution priveleges on it, which can be done with the bash command `chmod u+x <executable name>`, and try again.

-The makemap program contains help prompts in both its main menu and edit screens which can be accessed by entering `?` into the program.
+These programs contain help prompts in many of their modes which can be accessed through the F1 key.